Ruben Jille

 Ruben Jille (born 11 July 1996) is a Dutch badminton player, specializing in doubles play.
-The righthanded Jille, started playing badminton at a small local club in Houten, the place where he grew up.
+Jille started playing badminton at a small local club in Houten, the place where he grew up.
 He chose to join the national team in 2014.
 In 2016, he was semi-finalist at the Dutch Open partnered with Jacco Arends in the men's doubles event.
 In 2017, this partnership won its first international title at the Spanish International.
+His sister Debora Jille is also a member of the Dutch National badminton squad.